MerelVanPuymbroeck/CodePen/README.md

 Pro's | Contra's
 --- | ---
- **Supports** a tons of flavors of HTML, CSS, and JavaScript. |  If you want a private pen u need to pay and upgrading to a Pro account.
+ **Supports** a tons of flavors of HTML, CSS, and JavaScript. |  If you want a private pen u need to pay and upgrading to a Pro account.a
- You can **add tags** to your pens, which then become searchable. | The free version of Codepen has ads requires registration **Community** has been a huge part of CodePen since the beginning and you feel that. | No way to check revision history.
+ You can **add tags** to your pens, which then become searchable. | The free version of Codepen has ads requires and registration.
+ **Community** has been a huge part of CodePen since the beginning and you feel that. | No way to check revision history.

 ###### Pro's explaining: